Silver Glenn Springs Florida

 The Run

-The Silver Glen Run is the section off of Lake George that connects up to the spring.
-You follow the run-up to the top to get to the actual spring.
+The Silver Glen Run is the section off of the Jakege cone that connects the spring.
+Follow the run-up to the top to reach the actual spring.
 I love the run and loathe the spring.
-I’ve been to loads of springs, and Silver Glen is my least favorite by a long shot.
+I’ve been to many springs, and Silver Glen is my least favorite by a long shot.
 It’s not that it’s not beautiful; it is.
 However, once you get up the run to the spring, you’ll be met by row after row of boats tied together.
 It’s loud, obnoxious, and frankly tacky.
 I know that some will say this is harsh.
 However, this has been my experience.

 The run is quieter; although there is a lot of traffic coming in and out, it’s much less packed than the actual spring.
-There should be a limit on the number of boats permitted up the run.
+The number of boats permitted up the run should be limited.
 Most springs do this to preserve the manatees; this one sadly does not.

 Accessing Silver Glen Run

-Most people access Silver Glen Run from Lake George, but you can access it from the park and canoe or kayak down.
-One other thing to keep in mind if you hang out in the lower section of the run is you are in alligator territory.
+Most people access Silver Glen Run from Lake George, but you can access it from the park and paddle down.
+Another thing to remember if you hang out in the lower section of the run is that you are in alligator territory.
 Not that they aren’t everywhere – they are.
 But they prefer the lake over the spring.
-It’s also worth mentioning that most gators keep away because of the noise and traffic.
+It’s also worth noting that most gators keep their distance due to the noise and traffic.
 Yet, once in a blue moon, a hand-fed gator gets too close for comfort.
 Park rangers do monitor alligators, and they are kept at bay.
 The bottom line is to pay attention to your surroundings and enjoy the run.

 Pro Tip: If you are boating up the run, you need two anchors to moor.
 You can’t stabilize your boat on the sandy bottom with just one anchor.